VincentTam/vincenttam.github.io/source/_posts/2014-06-05-mathjax-in-octopress-via-https.markdown

 The way to include MathJax equations in Octopress in now clear: refer to an HTTPS version of MathJax library in the head of each page.

-{% img fancybox /images/posts/OctopressHTTPS/WebConsoleMathJax.png 'Firefox's web console' 'fig6' %}
+{% img fancybox /images/posts/OctopressHTTPS/WebConsoleMathJax.png 'Firefox web console' 'fig6' %}

 I tried to google 'blocked loading mixed active content "http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_HTML"',